The seventh tip in a series of Tips on How to Broach Delicate Topics is to:

 Public Toilet Etiquette

 As a woman, it’s quite impossible for me to train men on public toilet etiquette, while guiding a woman through this will be easier.
 It will still be uncomfortable, but easier.
 In fact, recently I had the opportunity to coach a few women coming to the USA on this very topic; and felt it was much easier and better received when because women relate to women easier when it comes to these issues.
 We conducted the conversation through comparing and contrasting, mixed with light humor.
-Now I am also ready to visit their country and know what to expect.
+Now I am also ready to visit their country and know what to expect – not only when entering public restrooms, but bathrooms in homes.
 (There are also related issues to toilet etiquette; like the use of sanitary products that just don’t relate to men.)

 How to Wear a Sari (aka Gender appropriate clothing)